peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 2.  **Solar Fire Import/Calculate/Export Process:** This is a manual process that involves importing the data into Solar Fire, calculating all charts, and exporting the chart data.
 This process is detailed in the next section.

-3.  **Final Database Generation:** Once the chart data is exported from Solar Fire, the `create_subject_db.py` and `generate_personalities_db.py` scripts assemble the final personalities database.
+3.  **Final Database Generation:** Once the `sf_chart_export.csv` charts file is exported from Solar Fire, the `create_subject_db.py` and `generate_personalities_db.py` scripts assemble the final personalities database.
 This process is detailed in the "Final Database Generation" section.
+Note: to facilitate the Solar Fire export process, the exported charts file is copied from the Solar Fire export folder to its permanent location at `data/foundational_assets/` (see the 'File Locations' section in 'Importing to and Exporting from Solar Fire' chapter below).

 ## Importing to and Exporting from Solar Fire